-- Protocol: HTTP - Severity: Major - Category: Virus (These categories belong to one of a subset of three main categories into which Digital Vaccine filters are organized and managed in the LSM.
-For more information about the filter categories see Properties). - Class: Access (specifies the type of threat this filter targets.
-This is an arbitrary classification provided for the filter-writer to classify the type of threat for analysis). - IP Version: Select the Version 4 (IPv4) option. - Attacker Address: Select the Source IP option. - 6.
+- Protocol: HTTP - Severity: Major - Category: Virus (These categories belong to one of a subset of three main categories into which Digital Vaccine flters are organized.
+For more information about the flter categories see Properties). - Class: Access (specifes the type of threat this flter targets.
+This is an arbitrary classification provided for the flter-writer to classify the type of threat for analysis). - IP Version: Select the Version 4 (IPv4) option. - Attacker Address: Select the Source IP option. - 6.
 Click the Payload tab.

-This tab is where you enter the string and regular expression that define the payload filter criteria (layers 5-7).
+This tab is where you enter the string and regular expression that defne the payload flter criteria a.
+Click ADD and enter the following text in the String Search text box.

+(layers

+5-7).
 You can enter multiple strings for the String Search and for the Regular Expression.
 For this example, we enter a single string and a single regular expression.